 The following standard options also exist for the mysql command.
-Full descriptions for these options can be found in the MySQL reference manual, accessible through, e.g., Server Option and Variable Reference.
+Full descriptions for these options can be found in the MySQL reference manual, accessible through, e.g., Server Option, System Variable, and Status Variable Reference.
 These options must be specified ahead of any other mysqlbackup options, including the rest of the standard options:

 Overwriting of InnoDB data and log files during the

 When restoring a TTS backup, changing temporarily the value of

 innodb_file_formaton the server, in order to allow restores of per-table InnoDB data files regardless of their format.

 Replacing of an image file during an